 A barrier to justice

-This would mean that if, after five years, no charges have been brought against a former or current member of the Armed Forces for alleged crimes committed whilst on duty, it would be practically impossible to prosecute that person.
+This would mean that if, after five years, no charges have been brought against a former or current member of the Armed Forces for alleged crimes committed abroad, it would be practically impossible to prosecute that person.